“Computers are useless. They can only give you answers.” – Pablo Picasso.

 If you want some quick information about creating a VBA Sub, Function, passing parameters, return values etc. then check out the quick guide below.

-If you want to understand all about the VBA Sub, you can read through the post from start to finish or you can check out the table of contents below(if not visible click on the post title).
+If you want to understand all about the VBA Sub, you can read through the post from start to finish or you can check out the table of contents below.

 Quick Guide to the VBA Sub